 5.5 Supplemental requirements for ancillary service providers

-Ancillary Service Providers must meet all applicable requirements specified elsewhere in this Standard as well as the supplementary requirements listed in Table 5.
+Ancillary Service Providers must meet all applicable requirements specified elsewhere in this standard as well as the supplementary requirements listed in Table 5.

 5.6 Communication protocol and physical medium combinations for real time data communication

-The Facility Owner Facilities must transmit to the System Coordination Center data and status information, as requested in this Standard, using one of the methods (i.e. combination of protocol and medium) specified in Table 6.
+The Facility Owners have to provide the necessary hardware and software, and make the necessary arrangements so that their facilities could transmit to the System Coordination Centre data and status information, as requested in this standard, using one of the methods (i.e. combination of protocol and medium) specified in Table 6.

 5.7 Telemetry data availability specification